estefaniferlin/BCC_TOO_Avaliacao_Etapa_2/README.md

 # BCC_TOO_Avaliacao_Etapa_2
-Test of the first stage of Object Oriented Technology discipline.
+Test of the second stage of Object Oriented Technology discipline.
 Here I developed a solution using object oriented concepts in Java.a